-New online format for TH117!
-The first semester of an accelerated review course designed for graduate students who are found to be deficient on the entrance theory placement examination.
-With a focus on 18th-century diatonic procedures, the course integrates conceptual and aural components of music theory, including writing, analysis, listening, singing, keyboard, and model improvisation.
+New online format!
+The second semester of an accelerated course designed for graduate students who are found to be deficient on the entrance theory placement examination.
+With a focus on late 18th- and early 19th-century chromatic procedures, the course integrates conceptual and aural components of music theory, including writing, analysis, listening, singing, keyboard, and model improvisation.